B. G. Norman (1940-2015)

 a comedy pilot called Rockabye the Infantry.

 Many of the images and some information come courtesy of Kurt Spitzner

-His subsequent life has been out of the public eye; unlike his Spin and Marty co-stars, Bruce doesn't seem to have taken part in any
+His subsequent life was out of the public eye; unlike his Spin and Marty co-stars, Bruce didn't take part in any

 interviews or nostalgia coventions.
 It is known that in 1971 he co-founded a successful financial services company in Southern California, for

-which he served as president for over thirty years, and after his recent retirement, now sits on its board of directors.
+which he served as president for over thirty years, and after his retirement sat on its board of directors.
 According to his son Chris, Bruce Norman

 passed away on February 20, 2015 of complications from dementia.